I-AM-T3X/TokenPriceDisplay/README.md

 ### **Token Price Display Changelog**

+#### **Version 1.58**

+### New Features
+- **Price Alerts Toggle**:
+  - Added a checkbox in settings to enable or disable price alerts.
+  - Alerts will only trigger when enabled.
+  - Users will receive a confirmation message when toggling alerts on or off.

+- **Icon & Arrow Toggles**:
+  - Users can now choose between icon or text for the WoW Token display.
+  - Added an option to enable/disable the price change arrow.

+### Fixes & Improvements
+- **Saved Variables Loading Properly**:
+  - Moved all settings initialization to `ADDON_LOADED` to ensure saved values are used instead of defaults.
+  - Fixed an issue where settings were reset due to premature initialization.

+- **Frame Position Saving & Loading**:
+  - Fixed a bug where the frame wasn’t saving its position correctly.
+  - The frame now properly loads its last position on login.

+- **Input Box Fix for Buy/Sell Alerts**:
+  - Fixed an issue where saved alert prices were not appearing in the input boxes.
+  - Input fields now correctly display saved values on login.
+  - Converted input values to strings before displaying to prevent UI errors.

+- **General Code Optimization**:
+  - Ensured functions run in the correct order to avoid conflicts.
+  - Improved error handling for invalid price inputs in settings.
+  - Added debug messages to track settings changes and saved positions.

 #### **Version 1.57**
 **Bug Fixes**:
 - Fixed an issue where `SetSize` caused an error due to a `nil` value for `TokenPriceDisplaySettings.iconSize`.